24/7 Emergency Service

 On December 11, 2025

-Summer is the perfect time to fire up the grill but it’s also when BBQ-related fires spike.
+Summer is the perfect time to fire up the grill, but it’s also when BBQ-related fires spike.
 In B.C. alone, 10% of apartment complex fires start on balconies, often because of improper BBQ use.
-Whether you're grilling on a patio, deck, or balcony, understanding BBQ fire safety can protect your home, family, and neighbours.
+Whether you’re grilling on a patio, deck, or balcony, understanding BBQ fire safety can protect your home, family, and neighbors.
+Whether you are grilling on a balcony in Vancouver, a patio in Surrey, a deck in Burnaby, or a condo balcony in Richmond, BBQ fire safety matters during the summer season.

 Let’s break down the essential steps for safer grilling all season long.